 SkyRide Technology is located on a Minnesota farm about 45 minutes from Minneapolis.
 SkyFarm is a do-it-youself inventor’s dream facility, located in a massive barn where Olson and his team prototype new contraptions and rides, including an electric assist version of SkyRide that Olson says will hit 50 miles per hour.
 “We want to use Gates Carbon Drive in other products and inventions,” he says.

-Carnival plans to introduce SkyRide to a second cruise ship in 2018 due to its popularity.
+Carnival plans to introduce the technology to a second cruise ship in 2018 due to its popularity.
 Time to book a cruise.
-More at SkyRide Technology and Carnival.
+Find out more here.